ttroy50/pyephember/API.md

 	},
 	"message": null,
 	"status": 0,
-	"timestamp": 1572386460000
+	"timestamp": 1615150233365
 }
 ```

 The `token` is required for subsequent requests so it is important to keep this, this should be sent in the Authorization header for all other requests.

+The `refresh_token` can be used to update the authorization token and should be kept if you are planning on having longer sessions.

 ## Refresh Auth Token

-To refresh your access token, send a GET to `$ENDPOINT/appLogin/refreshAccessToken` using the `refresh_token` from your login request in the Authorization header
+To refresh your access token, send a GET to `$HTTP_ENDPOINT/appLogin/refreshAccessToken` using the `refresh_token` from your login request in the Authorization header

 It is unclear how long an access token last for however, it looks to last at least 1 hour.

 ```
-GET /ember-back/appLogin/refreshAccessToken HTTP/1.1
+GET /ember-back/appLogin/refreshAccessToken HTTP/2.0
 Accept	application/json
 Authorization	long_refresh_token
 ```

-### Request
+### Response

 The response contains the new authorization and refresh tokens.